 Other DM/GMs might run things with a watered down sense of narrative/descriptive, relying more on game mechanics to produce the 'fun', but then that becomes a book-fest of rule recitals and endless dice rolling.
 Not exactly what I feel rpg is all about.

 A balance between action, rules and narrative/descriptive is the DM's holy grail.
 A difficult thing to get right, and more often than not, is missed, but so long as you get near that mark then your games will be better than average.
 I try not to rely too heavily on the rule book.
 Basically it should only be referred to in times of dispute or clarification.
 Primarily, a good DM/GM exercises common sense and a logical approach to situation resolution.
-Though there will be times when a player, or layers, argue the toss, then you reach for the book of rules (and resist twatting them across the head with it).
+Though there will be times when a player, or players, argue the toss, then you reach for the book of rules (and resist twatting them across the head with it).

 If a game consists of nothing but action, action, action, then when it comes down to the finale between your campaign's major boss, it will have to be something majorly spectacular on a level you've never attempted before.

 Needless to say, all action campaigns are short lived, as this pace cannot be sustained - not without pushing the boundaries of disbelief into orbit - and your players will no doubt be over-whelmed with uber items, armour, trinkets and so much gold that they make a rapper from 'da hood' look like a pauper.
-Action that is all out requires reward to balance it, otherwise you have a situation where players have to make a decision about attacking that tenth Ogre warparty or not, and if they do what loot will be gained for their efforts.
+Action that is all out requires reward to balance it, otherwise you have a situation where players have to make a decision about attacking that tenth Ogre warparty or not, and if they do, what loot will be gained for their efforts.
 It goes beyond survival or adversity, and just becomes a state of 'yes, no, maybe'.

-There is nothing worse than for a player to lose sight of their main reason for joining your game session due to the fact their character is now in a position where nothing is beyond the character's reach, as they can now throw gold at it and not have to worry or make an effort.
+There is nothing worse than for a player to lose sight of their main reason for joining your game session due to the fact their character is now in a position where nothing is beyond their reach, as they can now throw gold at it and not have to worry or make an effort.

 Players are there to be heroes, and in all good stories a hero's path is never an easy one, often filled with misery and suffering, obstacles to be over come and hardships to be endured.
 It is what makes for heroic tales in the retelling and satisfaction in the partaking.
-Anything worthy of the effort has to have an equal amount of risk, be that risk material, monetary or physical.
-No amount of fast paced, all out action over and over again every session can ever be as rewarding, and eventually, those players will run out of steam, things to do, challenges to meet and then lose interest.
+Anything worthy of the effort has to have an equal amount of risk, be that risk personal, material, monetary or physical.
+No amount of fast paced, all out action over and over again every session can ever be as rewarding, and eventually those players will run out of steam, things to do, challenges to meet and then lose interest.
 End of game.

 Dangerous in the extreme, a DM's ego has caused more players to dump the role playing group faster than a flatulent dog after a binge on garlic bread.

-Mainly because the ego assumes the role of being all powerful and all controlling, and as soon as players come into conflict with that ego, be it a query on a ruling or a combat resolution, or line of sight issues, or magic casting then it becomes a one sided war of attrition at the expense of the players and their characters.
+Mainly because the ego assumes the role of being all powerful and all controlling, and as soon as players come into conflict with that ego, be it a query on a ruling or a combat resolution, or line of sight issues, or magic casting, it then becomes a one sided war of attrition at the expense of the players and their characters.

 - Suddenly dice rolls become fumbles, or criticals, and being rolled behind the screen, no player will (initially) suspect something is not quite right.